 The client has sent a warm letter of appreciation for Raghu and his winning team.

-But he lived, still lives and inspires all around him and his story reminds me about a poem by Og Mandino:
+But he lived, still lives and inspires all around him and his story reminds me of a poem by Og Mandino:

 I will persist until I succeed.